The Ship’s Owners and Builder

 Between October 1839 and February 1840, up to a dozen ships transporting around 1200 male and female convicts arrived in New South Wales, Norfolk Island or Van Diemen’s Land, along with their guards from the 51st Regiment.
 During this period we have a good many newspaper reports on the comings and goings of these ships.
 Augusta Jessie was just one of them.

 The 51st guards for Augusta Jessie‘s voyage embarking at Deptford, comprised only eleven privates, two women and a child and no officers or NCOs.
 The military command for this voyage fell to Captain Edward Hill and Ensign L Mitchell of the 96th Regiment with 31 of their own men.
-Three of the 51st Regiment guards later served in the Swan River Colony including Samuel Wynn who took his Army discharge in Perth and settled in the Colony.
+Three of the 51st Regiment guards later served in the Swan River Colony including Private Samuel Wynne who took his Army discharge in Perth and settled in the Colony.
 The Master of the vessel was Captain J S Sparke (notwithstanding the Lloyds listing of Henry Edenborough) and the Surgeon Superintendent Thomas Russell Dunn.

 Eleven 51st Regiment guards disembarked at Port Jackson (their arrival is not mentioned in the Press), while the Augusta Jessie and eleven men of the 96th Regiment sailed on to Norfolk Island.